rektide/streamflow-wiki/Datastores.md

 All configuration for a Datastore is set in the `datastore` section of the `streamflow.yml` configuration file.
 The only required property in the `datastore` section is the `moduleClass` which specifies the fully qualified class name of the datastore module class.
 Each Datastore must implement a Guice module which initializes any required dependencies and provides an implementation for each of the StreamFlow Core DAOs.

 Each Datastore can expose a set of custom properties in the `datastore` section of the configuration file which are passed to the datastore implementation at runtime.
 These properties are used to configure things in the datastore such as the JDBC URL or MongoDB URL.
+In each case, if the datastore specific property is not explicitly declared, the defaults listed below will be used.

 StreamFlow comes prebuilt with support for JDBC databases and MongoDB databases.
 If either of these databases does not suit your needs, you can always implement your own Datastore to integrate with another storage solution.
 This section will cover the JDBC datastore, MongoDB datastore, and the procedure to implement a custom datastore to supplement the existing capabilities.
 In each section, the properties that are unique to each Datastore will be covered in detail and a example configuration will be provided.